ThePython10110/ExchangeClone/README.md

 #### Full changelog:
 * Changes:
-    * I'm now using a free AI tool called Codeium (no relation to VSCodium), which seems to work well.
+    * I'm started a free AI tool called Codeium (no relation to VSCodium), which seems to work well.
 This obviously isn't a change to the mod, but it makes it easier to do certain things.
+    * Several improvements to tools:
         * The pickaxe vein mining ability is now more efficient, only checking each position once.
         * Tools do not mine slower in 3x1/3x3 modes (to match ProjectE)
         * Tools do not have a separate 3x1/3x3 item.
         * Charge level is now shown by the wear/durability bar
         * Charge level now affects tool speed
         * Got rid of `exchangeclone.node_radius_action` function (it was pretty much over-refactoring and made things so much more complicated)
+        * Several changes to tool abilities (*mostly* making them closer to the ProjectE versions)
+    * Removed the deprecated PESA.
+    * Removed dark and red matter shields (so I could use the same math for MTG and MCL)
+* Bugfixes
+    * The Philosopher's Stone is no longer unable to transmute logs and leaves in Mineclonia.

 ### v6.7
 * Made More Ores energy values not MTG-specific